Penn State University Combined Heat and Power Expansion

 Outcome

-The project will reduce greenhouse gas emissions by more than 16,000 metric tons of carbon dioxide equivalent (MTCO2e).
+The project reduced greenhouse gas emissions by more than 16,000 metric tons of carbon dioxide equivalent (MTCO2e).